astridlyre/full-stack-backend/README.md

 #### 3.9 - 3.11

 Hosted the phonebook backend and frontend on Heroku.
-Link [https://radiant-waters-55598.herokuapp.com/](https://radiant-waters-55598.herokuapp.com/)
+Link [https://myphonebook69.herokuapp.com/](https://myphonebook69.herokuapp.com/)

 #### 3.12

 Created command line interface for mongo db add and get number functions, located in file 'mongo.js'

-#### 3.13 - 3.14
+#### 3.13 - 3.18

 Entries are now fetched from database.
 Entries are now saved to database.
 Calls to update the number or delete a number are also working now.
+Moved error handling to middleware.
+Verified that API routes work directly with browser and Postman.